imbo/imbo/CONTRIBUTING.md

 # Contributing to Imbo

+## Resources

+If you wish to contribute to Imbo, please read the following resources first:

+* The [Contributing to Imbo](http://docs.imbo-project.org/en/latest/develop/contributing.html) chapter in the documentation

 ## Running tests

 Imbo has both [Behat](http://docs.behat.org/en/v2.5/) and [PHPUnit](https://phpunit.de/) tests, and when adding new features or fixing bugs you are required to add relevant test cases.
 Remember to install the development requirements using [Composer](https://getcomposer.org/) before running the tests: